hasura/graphql-engine/docs/graphql/manual/schema/export-graphql-schema.rst

   gq https://my-graphql-engine.com/v1alpha1/graphql --introspect > schema.graphql

   # If Hasura GraphQL Engine is running with an access key
-  gq https://my-graphql-engine.com/v1alpha1/graphql -H 'X-Hasura-Access-Key: secretaccesskey' --introspect > schema.graphql
+  gq https://my-graphql-engine.com/v1alpha1/graphql -H 'X-Hasura-Admin-Secret: secretaccesskey' --introspect > schema.graphql

 By default, it downloads the schema in ``.graphql`` format.
 If you want it in JSON format, you can use an additional flag ``--format json``: